emirkizilcim0/Seamless-Pass-AI-powered-Biometrics-Based-on-Face-and-Iris/README.md

 - **MediaPipe** = Detect precise eye landmarks and iris position for better eye closure and gaze detection

 **Full pipeline** handles the task.
 Even if YOLO misses some detections (low recall), **Dlib and MediaPipe work well on the faces YOLO does find**

+## What is Working?

+The system successfully implements a full biometric authentication pipeline using face and iris analysis.
+Custom-trained models for face detection (YOLOv5), facial landmarks (Dlib), and anti-spoofing (CNN on CelebA-Spoof) work together to perform real-time registration and authentication via a web interface.
+The anti-spoofing module demonstrates strong classification performance, while MediaPipe iris tracking enhances gaze and eye-closure detection.
+Overall, the system is able to verify users and reject spoofing attempts under normal conditions.

+---

+## Limitations

+The YOLOv5 face detector, trained from scratch, still has relatively low mAP and can miss faces under challenging lighting or angles.
+The landmark detector is based on a small dataset and lacks robustness for unusual faces or occlusions.
+The anti-spoofing model may not generalize to advanced spoofing techniques beyond the CelebA-Spoof dataset.
+MediaPipe is used as a pre-trained helper, which partially conflicts with the goal of using fully custom models.
+Additionally, the system lacks normalization for camera distance and lighting, which can affect performance.

+---

+## Future Improvements

+Future improvements would include expanding the training datasets, tuning YOLOv5 hyperparameters, and replacing MediaPipe with a custom iris model.
+Deeper landmark networks (such as ResNet-based models) could improve facial landmark accuracy.
+Adding video-based anti-spoofing and depth analysis would enhance liveness detection.
+Finally, adapting the system for deployment on edge devices would enable broader real-world applications.

+---